Darah dan Doa: Production

 Darah dan Doa was directed by Usmar Ismail, a former soldier who had previously served as assistant director on Andjar Asmara's Gadis Desa (Village Maiden) and directed two films on his own, Tjitra (Image) and Harta Karun (Treasure; all 1949).
 Creative control for these works, all of which were produced for the Dutch-sponsored South Pacific Film Corporation (SPFC), was held by cameraman A.A.
 Denninghoff-Stelling; Ismail served more as a dialogue coach.
 When the Netherlands recognised Indonesia's independence following several months of conferences in 1949, Ismail and other SPFC staff discussed establishing their own studio, though steps were not taken to do so until the following year.
 For his first production, Ismail chose to adapt a short story by the poet Sitor Situmorang, which the latter man had brought to him; Ismail later wrote that he considered it interesting because it "honestly told the story of a man without descending into cheap propaganda".

+Crew for the production consisted of cameraman Max Tera, a former SPFC employee, with makeup by Rancha', artistic design by Basuki Resobowo, G. R. W. Sinsu on music, and Sjawaludin and E. Sambas responsible for the sound effects.
+Ismail, using his military connections, received technical assistance from various members of the Indonesian Army, particularly Captain Sadono.
+The film's cast mostly consisted of newcomers who had responded to newspaper advertisements, a conscious decision by Ismail who was searching for "new faces with fresh talent" Ismail adapted this technique from Italian directors such as Roberto Rossellini and Vittorio De Sica.
+Ultimately Del Juzar, a University of Indonesia law student, was cast as Sudarto, with other spots going to Ella Bergen, Faridah, Aedy Moward, Awaluddin Djamin, Rd Ismail, Suzana, Muradi, and Rosihan Anwar.